PFFS 8th Grade Graduation Digital Portfolio

 Why: This process will provide you with the opportunity to observe your growth, evaluate your work and reflect upon your PFFS experience – both academically and through the lens of your Habits of Heart and Mind.

-Completion of the Portfolio process is a requirement for promotion to high school.
+Completion of the Portfolio and Gateway is a requirement for promotion to high school.